 Disambiguation Step 2: Applying Similarity Metrics

 The second step in the PatentsView disambiguation process is to calculate similarity scores.
-Similarity scores are used to recluster the canopies described in Step 1.
-All mentions within the canopies are reclustered based on the similarity metrics described below.
-The comparison process is different for each entity— inventors, assignees, and locations—however, the method of calculation is the same where a numerical score represents the degree of similarity.
+Similarity scores are used to cluster the canopies described in Step 1.
+All mentions within the canopies are clustered based on the similarity metrics described below.
+The comparison process is different for each entity— inventors and assignees—however, both methods represent similarity using a numerical score.

 Table 1.
 Assignee Bag-of-Attributes Representation

 We then calculate the cosine similarity between the vector representations of the assignee mentions that we are comparing where the vectors contain the values for the character n-grams in the two strings.
 Table 2 describes the assignee similarity metrics in detail.

 |Exact Name Match||Indicator for whether the names of the two assignees are exactly the same.
 This feature has an infinite weight for our clustering algorithm.||0 or Infinity||1.0|

 |Prefix/Suffix Match||Indicator for whether the first (or last) four characters of each word in the two strings match.||0 or Infinity||1.0|

 |Name Similarity||TF-IDF weighted character n-gram similarity model||Any value between 0 and 1||1.5|

 |Acronym Match||Indicator for whether one assignee name is an acronym for the other, based on a dictionary of company name acronyms.||0 or Infinity||1.0|

 |"Relaxed" Name Match||Indicator for whether, after both names are converted to lowercase and have punctuation, spaces, and particular irrelevant words (e.g., org, ltd, co)b removed, the two names are the same.||0 or Infinity||1.0|